ZIMBABYE – The Trip

 Rhodes Grave.
 Then walk along the edge on a well-worn path on the rock to the hill covered with large boulders to the Cecil Rhodes grave.
 There was a German/Swiss/Austrian tour group of 40.
 There were many spectacularly coloured lizards – blue fading to green.
 Walk down to the large stone monument with great bronze bas-reliefs on each side.
 I walked back to a lovely sunset.

 Matobo Hills Rock Paintings.
 The hills are associated with folklore and tradition; some being venerated as dwelling places of the spirits of departed Ndebele chiefs.
-The hills contain numerous caves (notably Bambata, Nswatugi, and Silozwane) with Khoekhoe paintings, and there are Stone and Iron Age archaeological sites.
+The hills contain numerous caves (notably Bambata, Nswatugi, and Silozwane) with Khoekhoe paintings, and Stone and Iron Age archaeological sites.

 Locating the different caves and rock paintings in the Matopo Hills is nearly impossible on your own and the use of an experienced guide is highly recommended.
-Ian Harmer of the company African Wanderer has lived in Zimbabwe for more than a dozen generations.
+Ian Harmer of the company African Wanderer has lived in Zimbabwe for a dozen generations.
 His email address is wanderer@yoafrica.com and his mobile phone 263-772-224069.

 while the paintings and etchings were often done with varying degrees of artistic ability, their purpose was not artistic but rather shamanic, ceremonial and therapeutic.
 Two, while the paintings and etchings did indeed have various shamanic, ceremonial and therapeutic functions, they are better understood to be markers of specific geographic places of power, spirit and energy.

 Nswatugi Caves/Matopo Hills.
 If there is only time for one rock site in the Matobo National Park, this is probably the one to visit.
-Three iconic shaded polychrome giraffe are amongst the best and most delightfully coloured in Zimbabwe.
+Three iconic shaded polychrome giraffes are amongst the best and most delightfully coloured in Zimbabwe.

 Getting there.
-From the National Park Reception head towards Maleme Dam, 1.7 km turn left at the junction facing the Dam and cross the wall, 3.7 km reach road junction and turn right to go north.
+From the National Park Reception head towards Maleme Dam, 1.7 km turn left at the junction facing the Dam and across the wall, 3.7 km reach the road junction and turn right to go north.
 The signpost says 7 km but it is better to stop at 1.6 km where the signpost on the left indicates Nswatugi Cave and take the path rather than driving the long way around to the Site Museum.
 The climb is quite short and easy along a well-marked path marked on the granite with green arrows.
 GPS reference for car park: 20⁰32′08.54″S 28⁰28′42.42″E

 CECIL JOHN RHODES.
 (1853 – 1902) was a British mining magnate and politician in southern Africa who served as Prime Minister of the Cape Colony from 1890 to 1896.

 An ardent believer in British imperialism, Rhodes is notably quoted as having said “to be born English is to win first prize in the lottery of life”.
 He and his British South Africa Company founded the southern African territory of Rhodesia (now Zimbabwe and Zambia), which the company named after him in 1895.
 South Africa’s Rhodes University is named after him.
-He also devoted much effort to realising his vision of a Cape to Cairo Railway through British territory.
-Rhodes set up the provisions of the Rhodes Scholarship, since its inception open to all races, which is funded by his estate.
+He also devoted much effort to realizing his vision of a Cape to Cairo Railway through British territory.
+Rhodes set up the Rhodes Scholarship, since its inception open to all races, which is funded by his estate.
 Often acknowledged by historians as a British supremacist, Rhodes believed that natives of the Cape existed in a state of barbarism.

 The son of a vicar, Rhodes was born in Hertfordshire.
 A sickly child, he was sent to South Africa by his family when he was 17 years old in the hope that the climate might improve his health.
-He entered the diamond trade at Kimberley in 1871, when he was 18, and, thanks to funding from Rothschild & Co, began to systematically buy out and consolidate diamond mines.
-Over the next two decades he gained near-complete domination of the world diamond market, forming a massive monopoly.
+He entered the diamond trade at Kimberley in 1871, when he was 18, and, thanks to funding from Rothschild & Co., began to systematically buy out and consolidate diamond mines.
+Over the next two decades, he gained near-complete domination of the world diamond market, forming a massive monopoly.
 His diamond company De Beers, formed in 1888, retains its prominence into the 21st century.

 Rhodes entered the Cape Parliament at the age of 27 in 1881, and in 1890, he became prime minister.
 During his time as prime minister, Rhodes used his political power to expropriate land from black Africans through the Glen Grey Act, while also tripling the wealth requirement for voting under the Franchise and Ballot Act, effectively barring black people from taking part in elections.
-After overseeing the formation of Rhodesia during the early 1890s, he was forced to resign in 1896 after the disastrous Jameson Raid, an unauthorised attack on Paul Kruger’s South African Republic (or Transvaal).
+After overseeing the formation of Rhodesia during the early 1890s, he was forced to resign in 1896 after the disastrous Jameson Raid, an unauthorized attack on Paul Kruger’s South African Republic (or Transvaal).
 Rhodes’s career never recovered; his heart was weak and after years of poor health he died in 1902.
 He was buried in what is now Zimbabwe; his grave has been a controversial site.

 Details.
 In October 1871, 18-year-old Rhodes and his 26-year-old brother Herbert left the colony for the diamond fields of Kimberley in Northern Cape Province.
 Financed by N M Rothschild & Sons, Rhodes succeeded over the next 17 years in buying up all the smaller diamond mining operations in the Kimberley area.